githubocto/flat-postprocessing/README.md

 # flat-postprocessing

-A collection of postprocessing utilities for [flat](https://github.com/githubocto/flat).
+A collection of postprocessing examples for [flat](https://github.com/githubocto/flat).
+You can import and use them directly, or treat them as a starting point for writing your own postprocessing scripts.

 ## Usage